merce-fra/Reliable-VFL-in-5G-Core-NW-Arch/README.md

 # Reliable Vertical Federated Learning @ CN

-This example will showcase how Vertical Federated Learning can be performed using our framework which built over the Flower Framework which only supports Horizental Federated learning (HFL) at the moment [(link)](https://flower.ai/).
+Our algorithm is built upon the Flower Framework [(link)](https://flower.ai/), which currently only supports Horizontal Federated Learning (HFL), to demonstrate Vertical Federated Learning capabilities.
 We'll be using the [dashing factor v2 dataset](https://merce-gitlab.fr-merce.mee.com/gitlab/dashing_factory_2.0/dashing_factory_2.0_ns3) to train simple regression models to estimate the QoE of an AGV based on other available distributed features (check the data collection implementation at [dashing factor v2 dataset](https://merce-gitlab.fr-merce.mee.com/gitlab/dashing_factory_2.0/dashing_factory_2.0_ns3)).
-The main idea of Vertical Federated Learning is that each client -- in contrast to horizental Federated Learning -- is endued with different feature spaces but share the same sample space, and the server holds the ground truth labels of the dataset.

 This version of the code does not support CUDA acceleration but runs efficiently on most CPU architectures.